BetterWayElectronics/secure-wireguard-implementation/README.md

 you need to input `sudo modprobe wireguard`.
 If the resultant answer is something along the lines of `Badprobe: FATAL: Module wireguard not found in directory ...`  then your solution is to run `apt-get install wireguard-dkms wireguard-tools linux-headers-$(uname -r)`.

+### Knockd Not Opening Port ###

+Well if you've not modified the interface for knockd, it could simply be because you're on the VPN.
+Its default settings are to accept knocks from eth0, if you're on the VPN you're on wg0.
+It won't work.
+If it works when you disconnect from the VPN you should add the wg0 interface into knockd if you prefer accessing it this way.

 ### Knockd Not Starting at Boot ###